webdriverio/webdriverio/docs/guide/testrunner/organizesuite.md

 $ wdio wdio.conf.js --spec ./test/specs/signup.js,./test/specs/forgot-password.js
 ```

-If the spec passed in is not a path to a spec file, it is used as a filter for the specs defined in your configuration file.
-To run all specs with the word 'dialog' in them, you could use:
+If the spec passed in is not a path to a spec file, it is used as a filter for the spec file names defined in your configuration file.
+To run all specs with the word 'dialog' in the spec file names, you could use:

 ```sh
 $ wdio wdio.conf.js --spec dialog